Details

 Was it anything more than a fun zombie movie?
 No. Was it a fun zombie movie?
 Yes.
 And that’s completely fine.
 The action scenes were actually good.
 The fighting seemed realistic at least in terms of choreography - punches, kicks, using whatever you have around you to defend yourself.
 We did not see people flying and doing 4 pirouettes before kicks for aesthetic reasons.

-The make up and special effects used for zombies was also fun.
+The make up and special effects used for zombies were also fun.
 Especially the final stage of mutation, which I wished happened earlier.
 Blood and gore was mostly realistic except a few extremely obvious cgi splashes here and there.
 The move was dark enough though to ignore them.

 The plot was nothing more and nothing less than “trying to survive”.
 What stood out for me is the fact we from the beginning start with the post-apocalyptic set up caused by climate change.
 There is no unnecessary time wasted on setting up the world, explaining the changes that happened because of the zombie outbreak - the world looks like it survived 3 zombie wars before we even see the first zombie anyway.